w3f/polkadot-wiki/docs/general/ledger.md

 :::warning

-These instructions are for development installation only.
+This section is for developers only.
 It is recommended to install the application from Ledger Live unless you _know exactly what you're doing_.

 :::